AlanJGG/C-Programs/README.md

-This is a repository where C programs coded in spanish can be found.
+This is a repository where C programs can be found.